BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Morocco, and what should I pack for it?
+When is the absolute best time to visit Morocco, considering crowds and weather?

 What's the deal with haggling in the souks?
-How do I do it without feeling awkward?
+Do I really have to do it?

-How do I get around between cities, and is it reliable?
+How should I get around between cities, and what's the most scenic option?

 Ready to Plan Your Trip?